 - If you have a partner, what expectations do they have of you as a sexual partner and how does that affect you?

-- How well do you and your partner communicate about sex – your preferences and dislikes?
+- How well do you and your partner communicate about whether or not you might want to be sexual with each other, or your preferences and dislikes?

-- If you have a partner, what do you imagine they think of you as a lover – what are your best points and what are potential areas where your love-making skills might be enhanced?
+- If you have a partner, what do you imagine or hope that they think of you as a lover – what are your best points and what are potential areas where your love-making skills might be enhanced?

 - How do you communicate consent, that is, let a partner or potential sexual partner know that you are either willing or unwilling to engage in a sexual experience with them?